 - Reviews: Product or service reviews help readers decide whether or not something is worth their money.
 Bloggers and online publications typically review affiliate products, earning them commissions for completed sales.

-- Comparisons: Comparison posts not only review multiple products—they pit them against each other and pick a clear winner.
-Businesses can use comparison posts to highlight their products’ advantages over alternatives.
+- Comparisons: Comparison posts not only review multiple products — they pit them against each other and pick a clear winner.
+Businesses can use comparison posts to highlight the advantages of their products over alternatives.

 Aside from the structures above, you can use dozens of other content types for specific marketing goals.
 It’s a wise choice if you want to make the most out of your content.